Linked factor analysis: Maximum Likelihood Estimation

-where $L(\Lambda,\Psi; \mathbf{X}^{(1)},\ldots, \mathbf{X}^{(K)}) $ is the likelihood function defined in Equation~\eqref{eq:linFA1}, and $\mathcal{D}^{d\times d}_{++}$ is the set of $d\times d$ positive diagonal matrices.
-Our algorithm can also be applied to data with arbitrary missingness patterns, and involves conditional expectations and updating equations all in closed form.
-Furthermore, the maximization step of our proposed EM algorithm is accelerated by the novel Group Vertex Tessellation (GVT) algorithm, which identifies a minimal partition of the vertex set to implement an efficient optimization in the maximization steps.
-The GVT algorithm is very fast and needs to be run only once before the EM algorithm is executed.
+where $L(\Lambda,\Psi; \mathbf{X}^{(1)},\ldots, \mathbf{X}^{(K)}) $ is the likelihood function defined in Equation~\eqref{eq:linfalikelihood}, and $\mathcal{D}^{d\times d}_{++}$ is the set of $d\times d$ positive diagonal matrices.
+Our EM algorithm can be applied to data with an arbitrary missingness pattern as long as some conditions are met (Section~\ref{sec:linkage}), and it involves updating equations all in closed form.
+Moreover, our EM algorithm is accelerated by the novel Group Vertex Tessellation (GVT) algorithm, which identifies a minimal partition of the vertex set to implement efficient maximization steps.
+The GVT algorithm needs to be run only once before the full EM algorithm is executed.

+In Section~\ref{sec:linkage}, we establish the linkage condition for the uniqueness of the LINFA MLE.
+In Section~\ref{sec:EM}, we present our EM algorithm.
+In Section~\ref{sec:theory}, we establish the consistency and asymptotic normality of the LINFA MLE and propose confidence regions, hypothesis tests, and bootstrap methods.
+Finally, in Section~\ref{sec:modelselection}, we propose three approaches for the empirical selection of the number of factors.